-So, your blurb belongs here at the beginning of your contest entry and is 200 words or less and gives a brief overview of your novel.
+Your blurb belongs at the beginning of your contest entry and is 200 words or less and gives a brief overview of your novel.
 Keep going until you reach 200 words and tell us the story of your novel here.
 Just take a look at several back cover copies of the books in your own personal library and you'll get the idea of what we're looking for.

-Note that the header is .5-1" from top of page.
+Note that the header is .5 - 1" from the top of page.
 Left side contains: Title/Category/Word Count.
 Tab over to right side, stopping to allow enough room to add page number.
-The blurb begins one double-space down from the header.
-It's 200 words or less, single-spaced, and gives an overview of your novel.
-Margins are 1" on the sides.
+The blurb is 200 words or less, single-spaced, and gives an overview of your novel.
+Margin at 1" on all sides.